Mui Ne City is a coastal city in Phan Thiet City, south-central Binh Thuan Province in Central Vietnam.

 Or search for the best hotels for your first time in Mui Ne here:

 Sand dunes are often tied with the dessert scene, but here in Mui Ne, gentle waves and strong winds transport the sand to the shorelines and form the dunes, which gradually get bigger over time.
 Another sand dune in Mui Ne worth visiting is the White Sand Dunes (view map) which is usually less touristy.
-It is the ideal time to visit the sand dunes early in the morning or before sunsets to capture the glorious orange hue of the sun casting the sand.
+It is the ideal time to visit the sand dunes early in the morning or before sunset to capture the glorious orange hue of the sun casting the sand.
 Other than that, you can try sand sliding or taking a jeep tour when visiting here.

 On the way to Mui Ne is the magical Fairy Stream, which earns its name because one side is solid white and red sandhills mixing together and the other is rows of shading coconut palms and green trees.
-The water falls from a height of 6 m on hillslopes around Ham Tien, which naturally turns into red color when mixing with the red sand in the bottom of the stream.
+The water falls from a height of 6 m on hillslopes around Ham Tien, which naturally turns into red color when mixed with the red sand in the bottom of the stream.

 The peculiar beauty of Mui Ne’s Fairy Stream